tanishadhaka17/Hospital-Emergency-room-Dashboard-Advanced-Excel/README.md

 •	58% patients attended on time, while 42% experienced delays.
 •	20–29 age group had the highest patient count, showing younger patients rely more on ER services.
 •	Most patients did not require department referrals, but General Practice and Orthopedics were the top referred departments.

+## ✅ Final Conclusion
+This dashboard gives a comprehensive overview of hospital emergency room operations.
+It helps hospital administrators track performance efficiency, patient satisfaction, and resource allocation.
+With further integration of real-time data, this dashboard can serve as a decision-making tool to improve ER service quality and reduce waiting times.